Open Accessibility Menu

 Recognizing the symptoms

-In early stages, lung cancer may not cause any symptoms at all.
+In the early stages, lung cancer may not cause any symptoms at all.

 Symptoms could include: